The ‘Why’ Behind Your Content

 - Remember to hydrate yourself and warm up your voice before you start recording.
 Not only will it help you speak steadily, but it will also help clear out any nervousness or anxiety you have about recording.

-- You do not need a soundproof room to record, or even soundproof paneling (though if you want to invest in these things later that may be a good option).
+- You do not need a soundproof room to record to up your audio quality, or even soundproof paneling (though if you want to invest in these things later that may be a good option).
 But you can also choose the best recording space possible and make some minor changes that will positively affect your recording.
 Big rooms with flat walls tend to echo, so try propping some pillows up around your mic and hanging blankets on your walls.
 If that’s not possible, try to record in a place with some clutter as that will disrupt any echo.

 - Figure out how you’re going to position yourself while recording and do some test recording in that position to make sure your sound quality is good while in that position.
 Whether you’re standing, sitting, or lying down, you want to make sure that you test how your audio sounds so you can ensure you’re in the right position with your recording equipment.
 Also keep in mind that you’re going to be in this position for all of your recording, so it should be comfortable while also maintaining a good distance with your microphone.